evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Gamedir-Overview.md

         telnet_port = settings.TELNET_PORT

     You cannot assign to the settings file dynamically; you must change the `settings.py` file directly to  change a setting.
+See [Settings](../../../Setup/Settings.md) documentation for more details.
 - `secret_settings.py` - If you are making your code effort public, you may not want to share all settings online.
     There may be server-specific secrets or just fine-tuning for your game systems that you prefer be kept secret from the players.
 Put such settings in here, it will override values in `settings.py` and not be included in